Nextdoor/buckle/README.md

 # nd-toolbelt

-nd <command> now working, finds nd-command if it exists.
-Autocomplete next.
+Supports nd <command> with autocomplete.
+Requires the following be run locally: eval "$(nd init -)".